nickboucher/trojan-source/Ruby/README.md

 # Variations

-Some variations that may or may not be applicable in other languages.
-For more info see:
+Variations that may or may not be applicable in other languages.
+More info at:

 https://github.com/nickboucher/trojan-source/issues/9